awfulwoman/infra/ansible/roles/mqtt2cmd/README.md

-# MQTT2WOL
+# MQTT2CMD

-Listen for a message on a given topic and send a WOL Magic Packet when heard.
+Listen for a message on a given topic and execute a command in response.